Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Experiments

 \subsection{Analysis of Temporal Integration}

-In this section, we evaluate whether the model accurately identifies the time segments relevant to the question by visualizing the Gaussian distributions of the visual and auditory modalities.
-As illustrated in Figure~\ref{qualitative1}, and Figure~\ref{qualitative3}, we provide a qualitative analysis of its performance.
-The blue curves denote our KAN-based temporal integration module, while the red curves are those from QA-TIGER~\cite{2025tiger}.
+To better understand how the proposed temporal integration behaves, we provide a qualitative analysis based on the learned Gaussian distributions over time, as illustrated in Figure~\ref{qualitative1}, Figure~\ref{qualitative2}, and Figure~\ref{qualitative3}.
+In each case, the blue curves correspond to the temporal weights learned by our KAN-based experts, while the red curves correspond to those of the MLP-based experts in QA-TIGER~\cite{2025tiger}, which allows a direct comparison of how the two designs attend to question-relevant temporal segments.

-\textbf{Visual Question.} As shown in Figure \ref{qualitative1}, both QA-TIGER~\cite{2025tiger} and SHRIKE successfully identified the appearance of the piano in region A through visual cues (both blue and red distributions exhibit high values).
-However, QA-TIGER~\cite{2025tiger} failed to detect the second instrument, cello, in region B in visual cues, leading to an incorrect result.
-While QA-TIGER~\cite{2025tiger} identifies one instrument in the visual stream and another in the audio stream, our proposed SHRIKE, by incorporating structured visual information, simultaneously detected both instruments across both modalities (regions A and B for visual, regions C and D for audio), ultimately yielding the correct answer.
+\textbf{Visual Question.} As shown in Figure \ref{qualitative1}, both QA-TIGER~\cite{2025tiger} and SHRIKE are able to identify the appearance of the piano in region A from visual cues, as reflected by high values of both blue and red distributions in that region.
+However, QA-TIGER~\cite{2025tiger} fails to detect the cello in region B of the visual stream.
+QA-TIGER only localizes one instrument in the visual stream and another in the audio stream, and is thus unable to align two modalities.
+In contrast, by incorporating structured visual information, our SHRIKE successfully detects both instruments across both modalities at the same time (regions A and B for the visual stream, and regions C and D for the audio stream), and consequently arrives at the correct answer.

+\textbf{Audio Question.} As shown in Figure~\ref{qualitative2}, for a question that mainly relies on the audio modality, both our SHRIKE and QA-TIGER are able to detect the presence of the first instrument in region E of the audio cues.
+The key difference appears in region F: leveraging the powerful modeling capability of KAN, our method successfully identifies the appearance of the second instrument in this region, whereas QA-TIGER overlooks it and therefore produces an incorrect answer.
+This comparison illustrates that the KAN-based experts are more sensitive to subtle audio events that are easily missed by the MLP-based counterpart.